-There are no discharge-related activities that are planned to occur during my coverage under the MSGP.
-You can conclude that your discharge-related activities will have no likely adverse effects, and:
+If all the above are true, you can conclude that your discharge-related activities will have no likely adverse effects, and:

-- If there are any aquatic or aquatic-dependent species and/or their critical habitat in your action area, you must skip to Section V, Evaluation of Discharge Effects, below. - If there are no aquatic or aquatic-dependent species you may skip to Section VI and verify that your activities will have no likely adverse effects.
+- If there are any aquatic or aquatic-dependent species and/or critical habitat in your action area, you must skip to Section V, Evaluation of Discharge Effects, below. - If there are no aquatic or aquatic-dependent species, you may skip to Section VI and verify that your activities will have no likely adverse effects.
 You must submit this form to EPA as specified in Section VII of this form.
-You may select criterion C on your NOI form and may submit your NOI for permit coverage 30 days after you have submitted this Criterion C Eligibility Form.
-You must also provide a description of the basis for the criterion you selected on your NOI form, including the species and critical habitat list(s) in your action area, as well as any other documentation supporting your eligibility.
-You must also include this completed Criterion C Eligibility Form in your SWPPP.
+You may select criterion C on your NOI and may submit your NOI for permit coverage 30 days after you have submitted this completed form.
+You must also provide a description of the basis for the criterion you selected on your NOI form, including the species and critical habitat list(s), and any other documentation supporting your eligibility.
+You must also include this completed Criterion C Eligibility Form in yourSWPPP. - If any of the above are not true, you cannot conclude that your discharge-related activities will have no likely adverse effects.
+You must complete the rest of this form (if applicable) and must submit the form to EPA for assistance in determining your eligibility for coverage.